tauri-apps/tauri-docs/docs/api/js/process.md

 > **relaunch**(): [`Promise`]( https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise )<`void`\>

-Exits the current instance of the app then relaunches it.
+Exits the current instance of the app then relaunches it. <br>
+**Warning** – This operation is not supported in dev mode.
+To test this feature, the app needs to run in the release mode.

 **Example**